Evolved Sample Weights for Bias Mitigation: Effectiveness Depends on the Fairness Objective: Conclusions

 \section{Conclusions}

-In this paper, we compared three approaches for assigning sample weights during the training of machine learning models.
-Such a process, known as reweighting, aims to improve model fairness by modulating the relative influence of different subgroups within a dataset in the loss function used by the model.
-Using eleven publicly available datasets (including two from the medical domain), we evaluated a Genetic Algorithm approach based on NSGA-II for evolving sample weights, termed Evolved Weights (EW), against two baseline strategies: Equal Weights (EQ), which assigns equal weights to all samples, and Deterministic Weights (DW), which computes weights directly from data characteristics without optimization.
-We evaluated these three reweighting strategies under four combinations of predictive and fairness metrics, using accuracy and area under the ROC curve (AUROC) as predictive metrics, and demographic parity difference and subgroup false negative fairness as fairness metrics.
+In this paper, we compared three approaches for assigning sample weights during the training of machine learning models---a process known as reweighting---which is a commonly used fairness enhancement technique.
+Using eleven publicly available datasets (including two from the medical domain), we evaluated a Genetic Algorithm approach for evolving sample weights, termed Evolved Weights (EW), against two baseline strategies: Equal Weights (EQ), which assigns equal weights to all samples, and Deterministic Weights (DW), which computes weights solely from data characteristics.
+We evaluated these three reweighting strategies under four combinations of predictive and fairness metrics, using accuracy and area under the ROC curve (AUROC) as predictive metrics, and demographic parity and subgroup false negative fairness as fairness metrics.
 Pareto fronts were computed for each dataset in the corresponding predictive–fairness objective space.
-Our experiments demonstrate that Evolved Weights lead to more effective optimization of the trade-offs between fairness and predictive performance.
-Specifically, EW produced significantly better Pareto fronts for all the datasets under at least one combination of metrics.
-However, the magnitude of these improvements---the number of datasets for which Evolved Weights (EW) outperform the two baseline methods---depends on the specific objectives (metrics) used during optimization.
-Overall, these findings suggest that evolutionary optimization of sample weights via NSGA-II can enhance fairness without substantial loss in predictive accuracy, while also highlighting the critical role of metric selection in determining fairness–performance outcomes.
+Our experiments demonstrate that EW leads to more effective optimization of the trade-offs between fairness and predictive performance.
+Specifically, for every dataset, EW produced significantly better Pareto fronts than other techniques under at least one combination of metrics.
+However, the magnitude of these improvements, indicated by the number of datasets for which Evolved Weights (EW) outperform the two methods, depends on the specific objectives (metrics) used during optimization.
+For further analysis, we also performed mixed-effects modeling based on Zero-One Inflated Beta (ZIOB) regression framework and observed significant main effects of the weighting method, the choice of predictive objective, and the choice of fairness objective.
+Additionally, the analysis revealed that the effect of the weighting method was significantly moderated by the choice of the fairness metric.
+Overall, these findings suggest that evolutionary optimization of sample weights can enhance fairness without substantial loss in predictive accuracy, while also highlighting the critical role of metric selection in determining fairness and predictive performance outcomes.
 Future work should investigate additional metric combinations, analyze the mechanisms underlying metric-dependent improvements, and explore the generalizability of the EW approach across different model architectures and application domains.